CarinaMarieWagner/carinawagner.github.io/README.md

     </head>
 <body>
 <h2> About me </h2>
-<p>My name is Carina Wagner, I am from Austria and currently 16 years old.
+<p>My name is Carina Wagner, I am from Austria and I just turned 16 years old.
 I am student of the higher technical chollege in Vienna and I am looking forward to starting my 3rd year soon.
-In my free time I am a player and a team captain for a little esports team.
-I also like to go out with friends or cook or bake.
-I also learned how to use basic blender and do little animations.
-I am still trying to get better at it too. :) </p>
+My free time is split beetween hanging out with my friends and beeing teamcaptain and player for a esports team.
+I also try to improve on my software skills.
+I started working with Blender and doing some little webseites.
+But there is still a lot to imporove and getting better with, but i wont give up easly.</p>

   <h2>Schools</h2>
 <ol>